elizabethts/ml-cs-practice/machine-learning/tina_algorithms.md

 * What are the assumptions?

-This algorithm can be used for both classification (we calculate the mode) and regression (we return the mean) problems.
+This algorithm can be used for both classification (we calculate the mode) and regression (we return the mean) problems in supervised learning.

 It's a **non-parametric model**, so it does not make any underlying assumptions about the distribution.